-Although there may be hundreds of factors why your Tempe home’s central air conditioner may need to be repaired, there are a few reasons that are most common.
-Recognizing what they are may help you to understand what a technician is saying when they address the options for correcting the problem.
-Here are the top five problems that may result in a system’s failure.
-Please review these considerations and determine whether you need to schedule an HVAC inspection.
+Although there may be hundreds of factors why your Tempe home’s central air conditioner may need to be serviced, there are a few reasons that are most common.
+Recognizing what they are may create some personal understanding what a technician is saying when they address the routes for correcting the problem.
+Here are the top five problems that may cause your air conditioning system to break down.
+Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

 - Wrong AC wiring

 Shotty, haphazard or uncertified A/C wiring is unsafe and a possible fire hazard.
-Bad wiring may stop the system from getting power or can trip the circuit breaker.
+Bad wiring may stop the system from getting power or can short the circuit breaker.

-Refrigerant (also known as Freon) is the chemical that cools the air inside your air conditioning system.
-Low refrigerant could indicate a leak or problem with the refrigerant system.
+Refrigerant (also known as Freon) is the chemical that cools the air in your air conditioning system.
+Reduced levels of refrigerant could indicate a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, usually that suggests there is a leak.
 All refrigerant leaks should be found and repaired.
-To learn about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.
+For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside AC fan is not turning